 Students failing a course are required to resit the failed course.
 Where a failed course is a prerequisite for a further compulsory course, enrolment in the 'further' course may need to be delayed.
 This, and potential clashes with practicum, may require an extension to a student's programme of study.
-In exceptional circumstances the Associate Director Graduate Diploma in Teaching (Secondary) Education, in consultation with the relevant Head of School, may approve a request for the waiver of prerequisite requirements enabling enrolment in a 'further' course concurrent with, or prior to, the required resit.
+In exceptional circumstances the Associate Director, in consultation with the relevant Head of School, may approve a request for the waiver of prerequisite requirements enabling enrolment in a 'further' course concurrent with, or prior to, the required resit.

-University of Auckland Policy -
+University of Auckland Policy